mmejdoubi/Predictive-Analytics-SAS-2017_Spring/README.md

 The source data is "tgif.sas7bdat" from a chain restaurant TGI Friday.
 I use LatentGold to do segmentation and get "newclus4.xlsx" which gives each customer a cluster #.
 The file "Porfile.xlsx" is extracted from LatentGOLD.
 Then I use SAS to try as many analytics as possible and summarize in the file "SAS code_result.xlsx" which is my experiment trying to do OLS regression, Logit, Poisson, price elasticity, market basket analysis (MBA), Days_btn_trans., ...etc.
 Each worksheet in the file is a analytic trying to find something, in each worksheet the SAS code is on the upper-left corner in orange color area.
 In my final presentation report "presentation.pdf", I just put some of the most important insights for the 10-minute presentation.

-I also generate an E-mail strategy which Dr. Grigsby says it is beautifule and very few people can find this insight.
+I also generate a marcomm strategy about E-mail delivery which Dr. Grigsby says it is beautifule and very few people can find this insight.

 This is a group project but I was marked as a star member because all other members agreed that I made most of the analysis and found most of the insights.
 The project is graded 95.